justnonamenoname/lifeticle/readme.md

 If we take the life particle and a random surrounding world that generates random sensations, there would be no reason for a positively perceived structure to develop without the life particle influencing the world.
 This means that the lifeticle can influence its surroundings and transmit information.
+The influence of the lifeticle on the organism means that it affects evolution.
+Thus, evolution already includes the result of feedback influence, just as it includes pain.
+Without feedback influence, evolution could not have produced a system capable of integrating signals to generate a visual image.
+Such integration requires feedback from the very result being generated by these signals.
 If initially the direction of the feedback from pain was random, then a random mutation that causes avoidance to increase the chance of survival would be fixed in DNA, reinforcing the effect.
 This may be the reason why phenomenal consciousness became fixed in evolution.
 The information sent to the qualia generator cannot be identical to the information about the existence of qualia transmitted through feedback; otherwise, it would be impossible to learn about the existence of qualia.